Actindo-AG/Documentation/PIM/API/07_SetUpPostman.md

 # Set up Postman for the *Actindo Core1 OpenAPI*

 To send requests to the *Actindo Core1 Platform* API endpoints, you can use an external API tool, such as Postman.
-For detailed information on download, configuration and basic functions, see the [Postman](https://www.postman.com/ "[https://www.postman.com/]") website.
+For detailed information on download, configuration, and basic functions, see the [Postman](https://www.postman.com/ "[https://www.postman.com/]") website.

 Before you can send requests to the Core1 with Postman, you have to set it up to communicate with your system.